miksto/miksto.github.io/index.md

 [Family home page](/family-page) created at around age 10.

 [Another random web page](/derp-page) I created as a child.
-Beware of many popups and and other "fun" stuff.
+Beware of many popups and other "fun" stuff.